awesniuk/telco_churn_prediction/README.md

 - Explore other ensemble methods like boosting algorithms.
 - Develop strategies for targeted interventions based on cluster insights.
 - Deploy the model for real-time churn prediction.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.